As one of the nation’s most affluent and celebrated neighborhoods, the Gold Coast more than lives up to its name.

-In an ideal location between Lincoln Park and the Magnificent Mile to the north and south, and Lake Michigan and the Old Town neighborhood to the east and west, the Gold Coast is a quiet retreat of tree-lined streets and architectural gems.
-At heart of Chicago’s cultural scene, the historic district is steps from a premier shopping district, award-winning restaurants, and prestigious museums and institutions.
+The Gold Coast is a quiet retreat of tree-lined streets and architectural gems.
+The historic district is steps from top attractions and is at the heart of Chicago’s cultural scene.
+These include the Magnificent Mile shopping district, award-winning restaurants, and prestigious museums and institutions.
 This attractive blend of mansions, historic row houses, and luxury high-rises attracts Chicago’s elite (and tons of tourists) for good reason.

 Once little more than a swampy beachfront, the Gold Coast began to take its modern form in the wake of the Great Chicago Fire of 1871.
 In the spirit of reconstruction, real estate mogul Potter Palmer received a loan to fill the swamp and prepare the area for development.
-In the following years, Marshall Field, Cyrus McCormick, and others built impressive mansions in the neighborhood.
+In the following years, major figures including Marshall Field, Cyrus McCormick, among others built impressive mansions in the neighborhood.

-Today, home to much of Chicago’s elite in business, entertainment, and politics, the Goal Coast retains all of its historical prestige.
+Home to much of Chicago’s elite in business, entertainment, and politics, the Goal Coast retains its historical prestige.
 A bridge to Chicago’s illustrious past, it is also a vital part of its present and future.
-Tourists come from across the world to explore the area’s shopping and dining, cultural attractions, or to simply marvel at its beauty.
+Tourists come from across the world to explore the area’s shopping and dining, cultural attractions, or simply marvel at its beauty.

 Featuring a variety of full-service mid-rise and high-rise condos in vintage and contemporary styles, classic urban row houses, as well as stately mansions, the Gold Coast’s offerings are one-of-a-kind.
 Residents enjoy beautiful beaches, world-class culture, great shopping and dining, and excellent public and private schools.
 One of Chicago’s great neighborhoods, living in the Gold Coast is a symbol of success.